Master of Arts (Oxford, Cambridge and Dublin): History and rationale

-Durham University (which awarded its first MA in 1838) and the University of London (first MA awarded in 1840) broke away from the ancient English model by treating the MA as a distinct higher degree, awarded after further examination.
+Durham University (which awarded its first MA degree in 1838) and the University of London (first MA degree awarded in 1840) broke away from the ancient English model by treating the MA degree as a distinct higher degree, awarded after further examination.
 However, by instituting further study beyond the initial baccalaureate, these universities can be seen to have reverted to the ancient model.
 Most modern universities followed their lead, with the Oxford, Cambridge, and Dublin system becoming the exception.
 Some universities adopted the ancient model temporarily, allowing progression within the same faculty, such as from BSc to MSc, but later switched to the newer system.

-Among the "steamboat ladies" (female students at Oxford and Cambridge who were awarded ad eundem degrees by the University of Dublin between 1904 and 1907, at a time when their own universities refused to confer degrees upon women), some, like Julia Bell, earned MAs.
+Among the "steamboat ladies" (female students at Oxford and Cambridge who were awarded ad eundem degrees by the University of Dublin between 1904 and 1907, at a time when their own universities refused to confer degrees upon women), some, such as Julia Bell, earned MA degrees.